 \subsection{Continual Learning}

-Continual learning enables models to sequentially acquire new knowledge while retaining previously learned information.
-Existing approaches generally fall into three categories: regularization-based \cite{kirkpatrick2017overcoming, 8107520}, replay-based \cite{rebuffi2017icarl, chaudhry2019tiny, mai2021supervised}, and architecture-based methods \cite{rusu2016progressive, yan2021dynamically}.
-Regularization methods such as EWC \cite{kirkpatrick2017overcoming} and LwF \cite{8107520} constrain updates to important parameters, but they may overly restrict adaptation to new tasks.
-Replay methods such as iCaRL \cite{rebuffi2017icarl} and Experience Replay \cite{chaudhry2019tiny} preserve historical knowledge by storing a subset of past samples, but this incurs additional memory overhead and may raise privacy concerns in sensitive applications.
-Architecture-based methods, such as Progressive Neural Networks \cite{rusu2016progressive} and DER \cite{yan2021dynamically}, mitigate forgetting by introducing task-specific modules or dynamically expanding model capacity, at the cost of increased model complexity and parameter growth over time.
-Recently, gradient projection methods \cite{saha2021gradient, qiao2024prompt} have shown promise in mitigating forgetting without explicit replay.
+Continual learning enables models to acquire new knowledge sequentially while retaining prior information.
+Existing methods fall into three categories: regularization-based \cite{kirkpatrick2017overcoming, 8107520}, replay-based \cite{rebuffi2017icarl, chaudhry2019tiny, mai2021supervised}, and architecture-based methods \cite{rusu2016progressive, yan2021dynamically}.
+Regularization methods such as EWC and LwF constrain updates to important parameters but may overly limit adaptation to new tasks; replay methods such as iCaRL and Experience Replay preserve historical knowledge via past-sample subsets, but incur memory overhead and privacy concerns in sensitive settings; and architecture-based methods, such as Progressive Neural Networks and DER, mitigate forgetting via task-specific modules or dynamic capacity expansion, at higher complexity and parameter cost.
+Recently, gradient projection methods \cite{saha2021gradient, qiao2024prompt} show promise for mitigating forgetting without explicit replay.